 What if I’m not in good enough shape to do this?

 Our classes are infinitely scaleable and every workout can be modified to any members fitness level.
 Coaches are there as advocates to prescribe modifications when needed.
 We educate members on the difference between being uncomfortable and being in pain.
 Our classes are truly meant for all ages, shapes and abilities.
-Members have the option to take 101 as many times as they like, until they feel comfortable entering our Group Strength and Conditioning classes.

 What if these classes are too intense?